Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

 If you are new to the world of indoor cooling, you may wonder how to set a timer on an air conditioner.
 Some of the best air conditioners, after all, include handy timers in one form or another.
-So why use a timer on your air conditioner will save energy.
+In fact, setting a timer on your air conditioner will save energy.
 Press the timer button on the remote or control panel and set the start and stop times.
 Press the button again to activate it.
 The air conditioner will turn on and off according to the schedule you set, even when you’re not home.
 Remember to adjust it as needed.

-Using a timer with an AC provides multiple benefits, similar to when learning how to use an air conditioner’s thermostat.
+Using a timer with an AC provides multiple benefits, similar to when learning how to set the thermostat.
 You’ll be able to set the AC so that it automatically turns off at certain times throughout the day, to save energy, or have the unit pumping out cold air as you arrive home from work.

 It’s better than leaving the air conditioner on when you’re not home, as that wastes more energy.
 But, another option is to control your A/C from your mobile, that way you can merely turn on your central air conditioner right from your phone no matter where you are.

 Check your remote for a timer button, as even many older AC models include a timer function of some kind.